Arabic: Translation & consecutive interpreting

 Grammar of the Arabic language

 The Arabic alphabet consists of 28 letters, and the written form of the Arabic language is read from right to left.
 After Latin, it is the most widely used type of writing in the world.
-It is also only running hand: while the Latin alphabet offers the possibility of either writing in block letters or cursive, the letters are always joined in Arabic.
+It is also only running hand: while the Latin alphabet can either be written in block letters or cursive, the letters are always joined in Arabic.
 This means that some letters have up to four different forms.
 Unlike the German language, for example, Arabic only has consonants and long vowels.
 Signs for short vowels were not introduced until later to make learning and reading the language easier.

 Nouns in Arabic have two genders (feminine and masculine) and can either be definite (determined) or indefinite (indetermined).
 While there are only two kinds of number in English, the Arabic language has three: singular and plural as well as dual (two).
 We know four cases from the German language.
 Arabic, however, only has three cases: nominative, genitive and accusative.
 The number of word classes is also smaller in Arabic.
 Basically, there are only three different word classes: nouns, verbs and prepositions.
 The function of prepositions in Arabic can be compared to that of adverbs in German.